goeiebook/creativelab/README.md

 ---

-Over the last few days I've spent quite a bit of time bouncing the white ball.
-Aside from becoming better at manipulating it, I'm also beginning to notice character details.
+Three days with the white ball and discoveries begin to emerge.
+Aside from becoming better at manipulating it, I'm also begin to notice character details.
 Such as the sound of it bouncing through different environments.
-My favorites are the sounds it makes when bounced in a pubble (splat), and the long reverberations in a viaduct tunnel.
+My favorites include the sound of it spashing in a buddle (which also substantially reduces the bounce), and the echoes it makes when bounced through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce] [listen](https://youtu.be/8KXGaB3PApY).

 ---

-Dividing two-dimensional coordinates by a third number is foreshortening.
-It can be used for [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection), according to a tutorial I once read about 3D graphics.
+Dividing two-dimensional coordinates by a third number is called foreshortening.
+It can be used for [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
+I learned about that while reading about 3D graphics.
 It's not something one really needs to know.
 Toolkits like [ThreeJS](http://threejs.org/) take care of it for you.
 But with some disciplined application, perhaps 3D things could be coaxed from the Creative Lab 5 application.
 Maybe a few more profile views could be generated.
 Ah hell, I'm getting addicted.

 So it goes, into the small hours of the morning.
 Setting handle values to 0's results in right angles.
 Reading on Wikipedia about projective projection and the importance of a focal length parameter.
 Be aware that if your z coorindate is zero, you'll be dividing by zero.
 If your z-coordinate is less than zero things are going to turn upside down (this fact bends my non-mathematical mind).
 And then, suddenly, [everything works](https://www.creativelab5.com/s/uNwej3).